Jarichi/Mysteries-of-Rankhra/World Notes/Locations and NPCs/Makhshar Desert/Zal'Aata/Zal'Aata - POIs.md

 # Centroscopia
 - [[Great Acadamy of Arcane Arts]] - Reasonably highly esteemed magic school, currently in the midst of the teaching season.
+	- Currently closed for visitors by magical systems, not much to do wt the moment
+	- owned by
 - [[Rankhra]] - Obviously
 - [[Shoka Engineering Collective]] - As of arc 2, completely inaccessible.
 Entry is technically allowed however anti-magical artificer tools are installed to suppress magical tomfoolery and possibly also alert people of magic users.
 -